entebox/bootcamp-week6_basic_ansible/README.md

 first step:

 1. create new app in the okta dev platform : [Free Okta developer account](https://developer.okta.com/) for account registration, login
-2. copy the all the info needed for the .env file (see examle env file below)
+2. copy all the info needed for the .env file (see examle env file below)
-3. fork https://github.com/entebox/bootcamp-app.git to your github page and use it on the playbook file as variable repo: < add repo containing the app files including .env file >
+3. fork https://github.com/entebox/bootcamp-app.git to your github page and use it on the playbook file as the variable repo(the one you forked): < add repo containing the app files including .env file >

 in order to have first contact between the ansible server to the clients we can use two options:
 1. (which is less secured) change ansible.cnf on folder /etc/ansible to allow connection without key exchanges -